The new science to writing killer copy

 Start reading through the reactions on the source of your choice and add the ones that trigger (aka not “Great product!”) into the Google Sheet or Excel.

-For now, just add any review that gives you an idea of why the user bought the product, what they feel about the product, etc. Don’t fill in the 4th and 5th column for now (the Customer Desire Map and Finding).
+For now, just add any review that gives you an idea of why the user bought the product, what they feel about the product, etc. Don’t fill in the 4th and 5th columns for now (the Customer Desire Map and Finding).

 I usually find that between 50 – 100 reviews give me all the insights I need for building one customer desire map.
 So try to aim for at least 50 reviews, but feel free to stop earlier if they are just getting repetitive.